Leonardpepa/Reverse-Polish-Notation/README.md

 # Reverse-Polish-Notation
-Reverse Polish Notation handwriten lexer, parser and maybe little compiler generating jvm assembly
+  Reverse Polish notation lexer, parser and very small compiler that generates jvm assembly code.
+  The programs just calculates the mathematical expression (+, -, * , /) and prints out the answer.

 # Project for learning and experimenting
- ## created 7/15/2021 3am in the morning
+  the purpose of this project is to create this simple compiler without any compiler generator tools. all the compoments are handwritten by me (simple lexer, top down parser and code generation)

+# Lexer
+  tokens:
+  * integers
+  * math op [+, -, *, /]
+  * keywords [start, end]
+  * semicolon [to seperate the expressions]
+  * EOF

+# Parser
+  Simple top down parser, implemented with recursive descent.

 # Makefile
   * make [Compiles the files needed for execution]
   * make clean [cleans files]

 # How to run
-  * ./run < filename >
+  * ./run < filename > [only files without extension supported]

 # Prerequisite
   * gcc compiler